drshahizan/Python-big-data/Project/SIX/readme.md

 | No Standing or Stopping Violation | Standing or stopping violation |
 | Hydrant Violation | Hydrant violation or not |
 | Double Parking Violation | Is it double parking violation |
+--
+ # **Inferences and Conclusion**
+ After conducting Exploratory Data Analysis (EDA) on the NYC parking ticket dataset using Dask, PySpark, and Koalas, it is clear that each library has its own strengths and weaknesses.
+Dask is a powerful library for parallel processing and is well-suited for large datasets, but it can be challenging to set up and can be less intuitive than other libraries.
+PySpark is widely used in the big data community and is known for its scalability and ability to handle large datasets, but it can be challenging to use and has a steep learning curve.
+Koalas, on the other hand, provides a familiar interface to users who are familiar with Pandas, and is relatively easy to use, but its performance may not be as robust as other libraries for larger datasets.